Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 - PI as mandatory Goods Acceptance approver — superseded by the actual-receiver rule.
 - Direct uncontrolled overwrite of approved/effective facts — rejected.
 - Direct external-system writes to ERP database tables — rejected.
-- Mandatory manual Head-of-Post-Award button for every normal Project Closure — superseded by closure based on mandatory conditions, subject to final cross-Part normalization.
+- Mandatory manual Head-of-Post-Award button for every normal Project Closure — superseded by automatic closure when all applicable Closure-Blocking Conditions are satisfied, subject to final cross-Part normalization.
 - Treating all procurement fulfillment stages as one honest top-level Procurement Request status — rejected; detailed progress belongs primarily to underlying Items / Cases / downstream objects and may be aggregated for user presentation.
-- `Pending Activation` as a Project lifecycle status — superseded; Project business activity follows the applicable Authorizing Basis, while Setup readiness, Operational Authorization, Funding condition and Operational Restrictions are represented separately.
+- `Pending Activation` as a Project lifecycle status — superseded; Project business activity follows satisfaction of the applicable Authorizing Basis Requirement, while Setup readiness, Operational Authorization, Funding condition and Operational Restrictions are represented separately.
 - `Ready for Administration` as a Project lifecycle status — superseded; use `Setup Complete` as a readiness outcome / concise system concept.
 - Automatic Project expenditure authorization when Setup checks happen to become complete — rejected; explicit Head of Post-Award authorization is required.
 - Automatic removal of Operational Restrictions when delayed Funding is received — rejected.